4d/docs/website/translated_docs/es/ORDA/quickTour.md

 4D adds a new group to the list, named "New groupX" by default.

 3. Introduzca el nombre del nuevo grupo.
-The group name can be up to 15 characters long.
+El nombre del grupo puede tener hasta 15 caracteres.
 You can rename a group at any time using the **Rename** command of the context menu, or by using the Alt+click (Windows) or Option+click (macOS) shortcuts, or by clicking twice on the name you want to change.

-### Placing users or groups into groups
+### Colocar los usuarios o los grupos en grupos

 You can place any user or group into a group, and you can also place the group itself into several other groups.
-It is not mandatory to place a user in a group.
+No es obligatorio colocar a un usuario en un grupo.

 To place a user or group in a group, you simply need to check the "Member" option for each user or group in the member attribution area: